congvt305/staging-twap/app/code/Eguana/Theme/README.md

  for first 2 modules I use Exception to check if module is enable or not, and for the third module I add the CustomCheckout's plugin in the default Theme module, now there is only one module.

+ For Taiwan language pack the translantion is in progress by Magento 1500 lines or words are translated out of 16400 lines and words